Paying too much for auto insurance as a 25-year-old driver? Check out our tips on how to save.

 In order to find the cheapest car insurance policy, we created a user profile (outlined here) and gathered premiums from some of America's most popular companies.
 Based on our research, USAA and GEICO provided the most affordable auto insurance rates for 25-year-olds.

-USAA offers the cheapest rates at $1,148 annually, $574 per six-month term, or $96 per month for a 25-year-old driver.
-Those ineligible for USAA's armed forces-focused coverage should consider GEICO, which charges just $11 more per month for similar coverage.
+USAA offers the cheapest rates at $1,210 annually, $605 per six-month term, just over $100 per month for a 25-year-old driver.
+Those ineligible for USAA's armed forces-focused coverage should consider GEICO, which charges around $13 more per month for similar coverage.

 Now that we've covered how your age impacts your premium, which vehicles are the cheapest to buy and insure, let's breakdown some quick ways to lower your premium.

 Accidents happen — but that doesn't mean you need to file a claim.
 Depending on the value of damage, you can pay more in increased insurance premiums than the out of pocket damage.
 For example, you live in Texas and damaged your vehicle while backing out of your driveway — no other vehicles involved.
 The out of pocket expenses are $1,400.

 In 2018 in Texas, the average collision claim increased rates $801 per year.
 Because most insurance companies will increase your rates for three years after an accident (at minimum), you can expect that $801 to equate to $2,403 total.
 If you have a $500 deductible, the total expense of the accident is $2,903.
 If you had paid for the damage yourself, you could have saved $1,503.

 If you're unsure whether or not to file a claim, or just want more information, see here.